 After mapping the four disparate models together, Shane is now able to combine all visuals in one dashboard.
 His year and sales team slicer will filter all visuals, and the products will interact with each other when selected from any of the visuals.

 Analysts building dashboards can’t combine visualizations from different data models in most other BI tools—since they usually only allow a single data model per dashboard or project.
-Pyramid’s powerful cross model mapping wizard defines relationships between hierarchies and members from disparate models, enabling the combining of dashboard elements from multiple data models.
+Pyramid’s powerful cross-model mapping wizard defines relationships between hierarchies and members from disparate models, enabling the combining of dashboard elements from multiple data models.
 Dashboards can then include visualizations from multiple data models, where each model can include multiple sources.
-All this is performed with simple point and click methodology—no coding required.
+All this is performed with a simple point-and-click methodology—no coding required.

 While building a single data source (the “Data Lake”) is a lofty goal, it may take too long and become too complex before it can deliver any dividends.
 The idea of an “Analytics Lake”, on the other hand, may provide a faster, easier, and more agile solution to building a “single view of the truth.”